ErichStyger/mcuoneclipse/Examples/TRW-K60N512/TWR-MK60_FatFS_gcc/readme.txt

 ----------
 Project demonstrating FreeRTOS and FatFS on the TWR-K60N512 board.
-It creates 4 LED tasks, each blinking an LED on the board, plus a main task which is using a shell to communicate with the OpenJTAG USB CDT or TWR-SER RS-232 (38400 baud).
+It creates 4 LED tasks, each blinking an LED on the board, plus a main task which is using a shell to communicate with the OpenJTAG USB CDT.
-To switch between the OpenJTAG or TWR-SER connection, enable/disable the corresponding AS1 (Serial_LDD) component in the project.

 Toolchain:
 - CodeWarrior for MCU10.3 with the GNU ARM gcc compiler